 Great for: Publications, fitness clubs, property management companies, sports teams, credit card companies and web hosts.

 4. Daily Tips

 No matter the topic, people love tips.
 Offer 365 daily reminders of whatever is your expertise, and make them useful to the subscriber.
-Don't pollute the Internet with borning and obvious content.
+Don't pollute the Internet with boring and obvious content.
 Provide something that people will look forward to each and every day.
 Make them creative and entertaining because daily tips have a high forward potential.
-Juts think about what clients ask you all the time and automate the entire process with emails.
+Just think about what clients ask you all the time and automate the entire process with emails.

 5. Support For Your Support Team

 Do you have a customer care team in place to help clients?
 Well by creating a series of timed emails, you are actually supporting your support team.
 Take a look at your FAQ list and turn that into a sequence of emails that help answer the most common questions with your product.
-This series of emails could also be a follow up to a question someone asked one of your front line staff.
+This series of emails could also be a follow up to a question someone asked one of your frontline staff.
 That way, you have another chance to talk to that person and ensure they are happy with your product.